heisenware/vrpc-js/docs/examples/NodeClientExample.md

     console.log(`So sad, the ${age} year old ${brand} from ${country} is empty.`) }) await bar.removeBottle('rum')
-  // This disconnects the client (= stops putting work on NodeJS' event loop) await vrpcRemote.end()
+  // This disconnects the client (= stops putting work on Node.js' event loop) await vrpcRemote.end()
 }